 - Short bursts of severe cramping and/or excruciating pain over a widespread area of the body

 - Pain worsens with activities or exercises (which is typical of RSI conditions such as carpal tunnel syndrome, cubital tunnel syndrome, tennis elbow, golfer's elbow, back pain, neck pain etc)

 Frequency And Occurrence

-in US and UK suffer from some kind of RSI, the most common RSI problems
+in US and UK suffer from some kind of repetitive strain injury and the most common RSI problems

 Physiotherapy Examinations And Tests

 examinations includes primarily clinical palpations, and if any